STEMI (ST Elevation Acute Myocardial Infarction): Epidemiology, Diagnosis (ECG), Criteria & Management

 Mortality in STEMI has also declined dramatically in the past decades.
 In-hospital mortality is now 5% and 1-year mortality is 7–18%.
 Roughly 70% of patients with STEMI are men.
 Women, on the other hand, have longer delay from symptom onset to first medical contact and women are also less likely to receive evidence based interventions, such as PCI and fibrinolysis.
 Women also tend to present with atypical symptoms more frequently than men.

 Almost one in four patients with STEMI have diabetes, which confers an increased risk of complications (e.g heart failure) and death (both in the acute setting and in the long-term).
-Elderly and patients with renal disease are also less likely to receive recommended interventions, despite evidence of benefit from such interventions.
+Elderly and patients with renal disease are also less likely to receive recommended interventions, despite evidence of benefit from such measures.

 The ECG is the key to diagnose STEMI.
 ECG criteria for STEMI are not used in the presence of left bundle branch block (LBBB) or left ventricular hypertrophy (LVH) because these conditions cause secondary ST-T changes which may mask or simulate ischemic ST-T changes.
 ST segment elevation is measured in the J-point and the elevation must be significant in at least 2 contiguous ECG leads.
-Contiguous leads refers to leads that direct neighbours and reflect the same anatomical area; such as anterior leads (V1–V6), inferior leads (II, aVF, III) and lateral leads (I, aVL).
+Contiguous leads refers to leads that direct neighbors and reflect the same anatomical area; such as anterior leads (V1–V6), inferior leads (II, aVF, III) and lateral leads (I, aVL).
 For example, leads V3 and V4 are contiguous; V1 and V2 are also contiguous; aVL and I are also contiguous; V3 and V5 are not contiguous, because lead V4 is placed between these leads.

 J point elevation of ≥1 mm is considered significant in all leads except from leads V2 and V3.
 This is explained by the fact that most women and men display a slight ST elevation (J point elevation) in V2 and V3, which is why a higher J point elevation is required in these leads.
-Refer to Box 1 for all ECG criteria for STEMI.
+Refer to Panel 1 for all ECG criteria for STEMI.

 New ST segment elevations in at least two anatomically contiguous leads: